Litude/genie-dat-tool/docs/formats/SCN.md

 char[256] = 256 consecutive single letter elements that belong to the same field

 # String encodings
 Strings are generally encoded using the active legacy codepage of the system, i.e. they are not UTF8.
 Only the HD edition and Definitive Editions use UTF8 encoded strings.
 Strings are generally null terminated, but not always!
-Thus ons should always assume input is not null termianted but write null terminated strings!
+Thus one should always assume input is not null termianted but write null terminated strings!

-...What about string line breaks...? \r\n seems to be used mostly?
+TODO: ...What about string line breaks...? \r\n seems to be used mostly?

 # Basics